huggingface/diffusers/examples/README.md

 # 🧨 Diffusers Examples

-Diffusers examples are a collection of best-practices on how to use the `diffusers` library.
+Diffusers examples are a collection of scripts to demonstrate how to effectively use the `diffusers` library for a variety of use cases.

 **Note**: If you are looking for **official** examples on how to use `diffusers` for inference, please have a look at [src/diffusers/pipelines](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines)